 In the final analysis, the decision to establish an LLC in the Cook Islands or in Nevis will have to take a few things into consideration.
 Not only should one consider each country’s existing LLC laws (which are clear and comprehensive), but also the other asset protection instruments that are available to you, such as an asset protection trust.
 In addition to their well-respected LLC statutes, each of these countries also possess asset protection trust statutes that are superior to other jurisdictions.

-An LLC established in either country offers comparable levels of protection against unwarranted claims against its members through exceptional asset protection statutes and the flexible structure of the operating agreement.
-In addition, both regions are independent, sovereign countries.
-So, they offer further protection to LLC members by not automatically enforcing foreign judgements without first subjecting the matter to the veracity of their own laws.
+As stated, they so not automatically enforce foreign judgments.
+The matter would first be subject to the veracity of their own laws.
 Both countries accept a charging order as the only remediation against a debtor-member of an LLC that has been properly established under their jurisdiction.
 Moreover, both also severely limit the scope of a charging order.
-Nevis has a slightly shorter period of time when it will consider a charging order to be effective (three years) when compared to the Cook Islands (five years).
+Nevis has a slightly shorter period of time when it will consider a charging order to be effective.
+As we stated, it is three years in Nevis when compared to the Cook Islands at five years.

 Suffice it to say, both offshore locations provide clear and comprehensive asset protection laws that are strictly enforced in their respective jurisdictions.
 This benefit offers a collective sigh of relief of LLC owners and members everywhere.
 Whereas LLC laws are constantly improving, as of this writing, the Nevis LLC has the slight advantage over the Cook Islands LLC.